Princess Ketevan of Georgia

-Ketevan (ქეთევანი; 1764 – 5 July 1840) was a Georgian princess royal (batonishvili), a daughter of Heraclius II, the penultimate king of Kartli and Kakheti, and the wife of Ioann, Prince of Mukhrani.
-Like her sisters, Mariam and Thecla, Ketevan was a poet of some talent and wrote in the spirit of early Romanticism.
+Ketevan (ქეთევანი; 1764 – 5 July 1840) was a Georgian princess royal (batonishvili), a daughter of Heraclius II of Georgia, and the wife of Ioane, Prince of Mukhrani.
+Like her sisters, Mariami and Tekle, Ketevan was a poet of some talent and wrote in the spirit of early Romanticism.

 Biography

 Princess Ketevan was born in 1764 in the family of Heraclius II and his third wife Darejan Dadiani.
 She married, c.
 1781, Ioane, Prince of Mukhrani (1755–1801), a prominent military and political figure of that time.
 After the Georgian kingdom was annexed by the Russian Empire in 1801, Ketevan was dispossessed of a hereditary village, Karaleti, near Gori.
 She was suspected by the Russian commander in Georgia, Prince Pavel Tsitsianov, of being implicated in the 1804 rebellion raised by the members of the ousted royal family of Georgia.
-The Russian agents, further, intercepted the letters (firman) sent by Fath Ali Shah of Persia and addressed to the Georgian dignitaries, including Ketevan's son Konstantin.
+The Russian agents, further, intercepted the letters (firman) sent by Fath-Ali Shah Qajar of Persia and addressed to the Georgian dignitaries, including Ketevan's son Constantine.
 As a result, Tsitsianov had Ketevan briefly arrested in 1805.
 During her imprisonment the princess wrote a lyric, "Alas how shall I say?" (ჰოი, ვითარ ვსთქვა), which uses Romanticist imagery to represent the collapse of the Georgian monarchy: she sees "a little cloud darkening Asia's stars, lying waste happy palaces, not letting beautiful gardens boom."

 Family

-Ketevan had 7 children of her marriage to Ioann I Bagration, Prince of Mukhrani.
+Ketevan had 7 children of her marriage to Ioane, Prince of Mukhrani.
 These were: